Oepfelbaum/transactional-camel/README.md

 ## Run with Docker Containers

+*Note: the Docker image for IBM MQ only works on x86_64 and s390x machines*

 The simplest way to run this demo is with *docker-compose*.
 With Docker installed, run the command

 ~~~